Why do i need a dual ethernet console server?

 - Network Redundancy - Allows communication with the dual Ethernet device via both a production network and a maintenance network, thereby reducing traffic/load on your production network and providing two separate avenues by which the device can be accessed

-- Access via Cell Network - Enables administrators to communicate with a remote network element via cell network (providing that a router and 3G/4G modem have been installed at one of the Ethernet ports)
+- Access via Private LTE Network - Enables administrators to communicate with a remote network element via private cellular LTE network

 Network Failover Applications